jonkeegan/cassini-tools/README.md

 This archive is updated quarterly, so the most recent imagery won't be in here (but you can get the latest, unarchived images here: http://saturn.jpl.nasa.gov/photos/raw/?start=1)

 Download all of the tar archives of Cassini data from 2004 to now from NASA.
-The imagery i was focused on was from Saturn, which is saved in volumes 1-93 (as of November 2015).
-Each volume is named like this: "coiss_20XX" with XX indicating which volume it represents.
+The imagery I was focused on was from Saturn, which is saved in volumes 1-93 (as of November 2015).
+Each volume is named like this: **coiss_20XX** with **XX** indicating which volume it represents.

 So you can set up a script to pull them down like this:
 ```